Opnwall/ttyd-for-pfSense/README.md

 - Remove the package or restrict management access when the terminal is not needed.

 ## Disclaimer

-This is an unofficial plugin and is not supported by the pfSense team; use at your own risk.
+This is an unofficial community project and is not affiliated with, endorsed by, or supported by the pfSense team.
+Please review the source code carefully before deployment and use it at your own risk.